 Data from three different sources are employed in this study (Table 1).
 The major source is the RCM-LE data set of the ClimEx project which is described in detail in Leduc et al. (2019).
-The ClimEx project is conducted in a Québec-Bavarian cooperation and targets issues of hydrological extreme events in the time horizon of 1950-2099, using a nested high-resolution 50 member
+The ClimEx project is conducted in a Québec-Bavarian cooperation and targets issues of hydrological extreme events in the time horizon of 1950-2099, using a nested high-resolution 50-member single-model initial-condition large ensemble with an RCP8.5 emissions scenario from 2006 onwards (Leduc et al., 2019).
+Five members of CanESM2-LE (2.8° spatial resolution; Fyfe et al., 2017) with different ocean initial conditions were slightly perturbed in 1950, leading to 10 members per ocean family.
+The members are assumed to become independent about 5 years after their initialization in 1950 (spin-up period) (Leduc et al., 2019).

-- 95 single-model initial-condition large ensemble with an RCP8.5 emissions scenario from 2006 onwards (Leduc et al., 2019).
-Five members of the Canadian Earth System Model version 2 (CanESM2 Large Ensemble, 2.8° spatial resolution, Fyfe et al., 2017) with different ocean initial conditions were slightly perturbed in 1950, leading to 10 members per ocean family.
-The members are assumed to become independent about 5 years after their initialization in 1950 (spin-up-period) (Leduc et al., 2019). - Regarding the atmospheric circulation, Fig. 1 shows that owing to the chaotic nature of the atmospheric system the daily NAO index seems to lose dependence from the initial conditions within the course of one month after initialization (see Leduc et al., 2019, for a similar presentation of member independence).
+Regarding the atmospheric circulation, Fig. 1 shows that, due to the chaotic nature of the atmospheric system, the daily NAO index seems to lose dependence on the initial conditions within the course of 1 month after initialization (see Leduc et al., 2019, for a similar presentation of member independence).

-As described in Leduc et al. (2019), the 50 CanESM2 members were dynamically downscaled using the Canadian Regional Climate Model version 5 (CRCM5 Large Ensemble, 0.11° spatial resolution) over two domains covering Europe and northeastern North America, each sized 280×280 grid cells on a rotated grid.
-Large-scale spectral nudging of the horizontal wind temperature and precipitation, von Trentini et al. (2019) showed that both ensemble spreads are of comparable magnitude.
-The

-105 field was applied during the nesting process (Leduc et al., 2019).
-This single-RCM 50-member ensemble allows for internal variability and extreme events to be detected in high spatial and temporal resolution within a total of 7500 modelled years (Leduc et al., 2019).
+As described in Leduc et al. (2019), the 50 CanESM2 members were dynamically downscaled using the Canadian Regional Climate Model version 5 (CRCM5 Large Ensemble, 0.11° spatial resolution) over two domains covering Europe and northeastern North America, each sized 280 × 280 grid cells on a rotated grid.
+Large-scale spectral nudging of the horizontal wind field was applied during the nesting process (Leduc et al., 2019).
+This single-RCM 50-member ensemble allows for internal variability and extreme events to be detected in high spatial and temporal resolution within a total of 7500 modeled years (Leduc et al., 2019).